Skip to content

 Fees are not compulsory in public schools, but it’s a good idea to contact the school to discuss payment of voluntary contributions.
 Many private and independent schools are willing to make arrangements for parents experiencing unexpected hardship who cannot pay school fees in the short term.
 Ask for written confirmation of any changes you negotiate.

-As soon as you become aware that your financial situation has changed, get in touch with the school principal to discuss your options.
+Once you become aware that your financial situation has changed, get in touch with the school principal straightaway to discuss your options.
 These may include:

 • investigating scholarships or bursaries that cover school fees and other expenses